3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Analysis

 A direct comparison of the expansion rates derived by the SF-QM and GF-QM procedures is presented in Fig.~\ref{fig:fits} using clumps and filaments of T\,Pyx in the same vicinity, particularly the features \emph{1}, \emph{a}, and \emph{A} labelled in Fig.~\ref{fig:HST}.
-The expansion rates derived using the SF-QM procedure for features \emph{1} and \emph{a} are notably similar, which can be expected as the apertures used to define these features are rather similar.
-Note that the minimisation curve is wider for the 1994.2-1995.8 image pair, as it has the shortest time lapse.
+The best-fit minimisation curve derived from feature \emph{1} (blue line), using the image pair with the shortest 1994.2-1995.8 time-lapse, is notably broader than those obtained from features \emph{a} (green line) and \emph{A} (orange line) obtained from the image pair 1994.2-2007.4 with a longer time-lapse.
+This reflects the larger uncertainty of the fits to the 1994.2-1995.8 image pairs with the shortest time-lapse, which is in line with the larger dispersion of the values associated with these fits in Table~\ref{slits}.
+On the other hand, the expansion rates derived using the SF-QM procedure for feature \emph{a} (0\farcs0217~yr$^{-1}$, green line) and the GF-QM procedure for feature \emph{A} (0\farcs0285~yr$^{-1}$, orange line) differ as the aperture of feature \emph{A} is much larger than that of feature \emph{a}.
+Indeed the averaged SF-QM angular expansion rates of features \emph{a}, \emph{b}, \emph{c}, and \emph{d} included in feature \emph{A} ($\approx$0\farcs026~yr$^{-1}$) is very similar to that of feature \emph{A} (0\farcs0285~yr$^{-1}$).